"There's an understanding that is not desired to exist"

-Tesla and Alexanderson tend to be dismissed by modern physicists as “electricians”.
+Tesla and Alexanderson tend to be dismissed by modern physicists as ‘electricians’.
 And that’s what they were.
-Experimentation always came first.
 The Electricians worked from experimentation to mathematics, not the other way round as in theoretical physics.

-During his time at RCA Eric began his deep research into these ‘premoderns’.
+During his time at RCA Dollard began his deep research into these ‘premoderns’.
 Realizing the significance of the fact that he was working in one of the oldest radio facilities in the world, he turned archeologist.
 What he was learning about pre-1919 radio technology did not square with what he had been taught — or what he was seeing on the ground.
 There was a lot more to be discovered about this place.
-It was a palimpsest, like an old painting overlaid with a new composition, or a text that had been erased and written over.
+It was a palimpsest, a text that had been erased and written over.
 There was something underneath the layers.

-And he would carry on with the archeology.
+And he would continue his archeology.
 That was another reason he was haunting the base, documenting, photographing.
 The ‘environmentalists’ had started brush fires under the antenna arrays in a stupid attempt to destroy them, and had unconsciously done him a favor.
-The ground under what had been heavily overgrown brush grasses was revealing some interesting information.
+The ground, under what had been heavily overgrown brush, was revealing some interesting information.
 Foundations.
-What looked like the tops of big, buried insulators.
+Then the rains came and washed away the soil and he could see what looked like the tops of big, buried insulators.

 Dollard’s work should be seen as a rebirth of natural philosophy: its impact is not only scientific, but philosophical, cosmological, ontological.